36 combinations of a 2-dice roll

 | Square 1 | 36 | 100% |

-Probability of the last two pawns exiting in a single roll
+Probability of the last two checkers bearing off in a single roll

 | Position | Number of favorable rolls | Probability of exit |